PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 In this preliminary study all learners are used with their default hyperparameter settings without tuning.
 The evaluation technique is 10-fold crossvalidation, 10 times repeated and it is executed by the resample function in mlr.
 The folds are the same for all the learners.
-The evaluation measures are the accuracy, the balanced error rate, the (multiclass) auc, the (multiclass) brier score and the logarithmic loss for the classification and the mean square error, mean of absolute error, median of square error and median of absolute error.
+The evaluation measures for classification are the accuracy, the balanced error rate, the (multiclass) auc, the (multiclass) brier score and the logarithmic loss and for regression the mean squared error, mean of absolute error, median of squared error and median of absolute error.
 Additionally the training time is recorded.

 On 12 cores it took me around 4 days for all datasets.